Top of Page

 School-based staff who witness or become aware of must report any and all instances of bias-based behaviors to the principal who must complete an Aspen Report and answer the question regarding bias-based harm.

 Students who experience or witness bias-based behaviors are to report these to a school-based staff member.
-Alternatively, students can make reports directly to the Office of Student Protections and Title IX in the following ways:
+Alternatively, students or parent/guardian can make reports directly to the Office of Student Protections and Title IX in the following ways:

 • Online: Complete and submit a complaint form located at cps.edu/osp